mithun0003/Load-test-on-D.C-Shunt-Generator/README.md

 3 Ammeter (0-5)A MC 1
 4 Rheostat 800Ω/1.5A Wire wouned 1
 5 Rheostat 1000Ω/1.5 A Wire wouned 1
-6 Connecting wires - - As required
+6 Connecting wires - - As required.

 Load test
 125 % of rated current (full load current)